Ousso11/ADAFlix/index.md

 <p>
 "I realized that some essential elements weren't captured in my model elements like a movie's budget." she admitted, "It dawned on me that understanding a film's financial backing could be key to unlocking more accurate predictions.
 So, I sought out additional data and found a new dataset that included movie budgets.
 I didn't stop there; I also added data on movies scores, production companies, and ratings."
 </p>
+<h2 class="red-heading">add two plots of regression outliers before and after budget </h2>

+<h2 class="red-heading">check axis and values of all plots and add CI if necessary</h2>

 <p>
 "With this enriched dataset, I re-ran my OLS regression.
 The difference was striking.
 My model's R-squared jumped to 0.69, showing a significantly better fit, and the mean absolute error decreased to 0.6.
 It was a moment of clarity for me.
 The relationships between a movie's financial resources, its production background, and how it's ratings were far more predictive of its revenue than I had initially thought !"